doyedele1/flex-here/README.md

 - See houses availability in a calendar
 - Register and login as a user
 - Book houses
-- Manage payments with Stripe
+- Manage payments with Stripe - no additional bonus for multiple guests or discount for longer stays.

 ## Tech Stack